 More recent drilling has indicated that the original Bellevue lode has a lot more gold to give as well, a taste of which might come with a resource upgrade due in the March quarter.

-Bellevue traded at 40.5c on Wednesday.
-Macquarie has initiated coverage of the stock with a 70c price target.
+Macquarie has initiated coverage of the stock with a 70c price target, compared to the 40c mark it was priced at in December.
 The target is based on modelling suggesting a 116,000 oz a year gold mining operation is in the offing, with AISC of $A840 an oz.

 But that would seem to be a base case given the coming resource upgrade, with the eyes of the industry now on the potential for Bellevue to become a high-grade multi-million oz deposit.